dylanbeattie/Herobook2017/README.md

-# SDP2017
+# Real World REST and Hands-on Hypermedia

-Code, workshops and slides from the Sela Developer Practise 2017
+Code, slides and workshop examples from Dylan Beattie's workshop on building hypermedia APIs using ASP.NET